stackbit-projects/magical-iron-e6244/content/pages/index.md

     background_color: none
     has_border: true
     section_id: utility
-    subtitle: 'WE ARE INVESTING $1,000,000USD FOR OUR HOLDERS'
+    subtitle: 'WE ARE INVESTING $1,000,000USD FOR OUR HOLDER PERKS'
   - type: grid_section
     title: THE TIPSYTIGER TEAM
     actions: []